Texas Pete hot sauce facing lawsuit because it’s made in North Carolina, not Texas

-The label includes “the famed white ‘lone’ star from the Texan flag together with a ‘lassoing’ cowboy,” images White’s complaint says are distinctly Texan.
+The label includes “the famed white ‘lone’ star from the Texan flag together with a ‘lassoing’ cowboy,” which are images White assumed to be distinctly Texan, the lawsuit stated.

-To his shock, he later discovered that Texas Pete is not actually a product of Texas.
+White said he was later surprised to learn that Texas Pete is not a product of Texas, but manufactured in Winston-Salem, North Carolina — a fact T.W.
+Garner Food Co. readily admits on its website.

 Why is Texas Pete called Texas Pete?